 School is an important part of the life of a child.
-The hospital school recognises this and addresses the special learning needs of the hospitalised school-age child.
-The classroom and the principal’s office is situated on the ground floor of Kidz First™ in the main corridor.
-Teachers are available for long-term school-age patients (primary and secondary) admitted to the hospital.
-The school is staffed by qualified teachers who will provide continuity to your child's schooling with high-interest activities including computer programmes, faxing letters to their class, exploring the internet, cooking, art and individualised maths, reading and language programmes.
+The Hospital School recognises this and addresses the special learning needs of the hospitalised school-age child.
+The classroom and the principal’s office is located on the Ground Floor of Kidz First™ in the main corridor.
+Qualified teachers are available for long-term school-age patients (primary and secondary) admitted to the hospital.
+They will provide continuity to your child's schooling with high-interest activities including computer programmes, exploring the internet, cooking, art and individualised maths, reading and language programmes.

 Secondary students will continue in their chosen subject areas as appropriate.
 The school is a registered site for the sitting of external school exams.
 If your child is unable to return to school in the week following discharge from the hospital, please ask your child's hospital teacher for information on the home-to-school support programme.
 Your child's regular school can be contacted if necessary.

-These permits are only issued to parents/caregivers of patients who are in Kidz First.
-However, you will not be guaranteed a place if parking spaces have all been taken.
+The carpark permits are only issued to parents/caregivers of patients who are in Kidz First.
+You are not guaranteed a car park space if parking spaces have all been taken.